servant-io/gloo-hack-2025/apps/railway-mcp/plan_and_progress/content-search-ui.md

 - Minimal component set: start with `VideoCarousel` + `TimelineNode`.
 Optionally add a lightweight preview card with mocked text.
 - Ensure Tailwind styles load via the per-entry and global CSS import path used by `build-all.mts`.

+## Progress (2025-10-10)
+- Scaffolded new entry at `src/content-search/index.tsx` with carousel and preview panel components tailored to MCP data.
+- Added transform utilities and shared types to normalize Supabase rows for the UI.
+- Registered the `content-search` widget/tool in `pizzaz_server_node/src/server.ts` and added the build target to `build-all.mts`.
+- `pnpm build` currently fails inside the sandbox (`EPERM` opening a tsx IPC pipe); needs re-run in a non-restricted environment.

 ## Outcomes (to fill on completion)
 - Summary of changed files and impact.
 - Links to PR/commits.